Chapter 21

 “Oh dear,” said Emma, “that is a big pack.”

-Emma, being against the idea of exploring the Nith, refused to allow lard be taken from their supply for the making of torches.
+Emma, being against the idea of exploring the Nith, refused to allow lard to be taken from their supply for the making of torches.
 John explained how it was his duty as a member of the Order to have a look in the tunnel.
-Laureal conveniently claimed it her duty to follow John, being as he was her husband, along with the fact that she had found the tunnel.
+Laureal conveniently claimed it her duty to follow John because he was her husband, along with the fact that she had found the tunnel.
 Jessie, being more lenient than Emma with regard to Niths, suggested that torch fuel could be had by gathering frozen droplets of sap wherever bugs had drilled holes in the bark of pine trees.
 The frozen droplets, of which there were a great many, could then be pushed into branches whose ends had been split in many directions.
 The torch ends could then be wrapped in birch bark and tied below the flame line with sinew.
-Emma insisted that, since they were gathering torch fuel, they gather extra pine sap to be stored for later use as an antimicrobial bonding agent (in part to replace what had been used from their supplies to mend the dogs).
+Emma insisted that, since they were gathering torch fuel, they gather extra pine sap to store for later use as an antimicrobial bonding agent (in part to replace what had been used from their supplies to mend the dogs).

 “I have.”